Instant Pot Parmesan Risotto

 How to Make Parmesan Risotto in an Instant Pot

-4. Add rice and stir until the rice is coated with the melted butter.
+4. Add the rice and stir until it is coated with the melted butter.

 medium grain Arborio rice for risotto in a bowl